momo-trade/hyperliquid/README.md

 # Hyperliquid Rust SDK

-This project is a **Rust SDK for interacting with the Hyperliquid exchange**, providing tools to handle HTTP and WebSocket communications, trade execution, and data retrieval for both spot and perpetual trading pairs.
-The SDK simplifies integration with Hyperliquid's API, enabling developers to focus on building trading bots, analytics tools, or other exchange-related applications.
+This is a simple wrapper for interacting with the Hyperliquid exchange using Rust.
+If you're looking to trade on Hyperliquid with Rust, this SDK is for you.
+While an official SDK exists, it's not actively maintained, so this project was created to provide a more reliable and user-friendly option.

+Whether you're building trading bots, analytics tools, or just experimenting, this SDK aims to make your journey smoother and more efficient.
+Enjoy coding!

 ---